MLB's pathetic punishment for throwing at a player's head needs to change

 Among that group, there are eight Hall of Famers, 13 MVP awards, 98 All-Star Games and four batting titles.
 It is legitimate company, and for any defensive prowess to complement a bat as legitimate as Grandal’s makes him awfully desirable.
 Among him and Kershaw and …

 9. A.J.
 Pollock and Charlie Blackmon, the NL West could lose its fair share of elite players.
-And, yes, Pollock, in his return from what essentially was a lost 2016, has proven himself again as such while Blackmon remains a prime under-the-radar guy whose environment similarly could affect his free agent.
+And, yes, Pollock, in his return from what essentially was a lost 2016, has proven himself again as such while Blackmon remains a prime under-the-radar guy whose environment similarly could affect his free agency.

 Pollock, 31 in December 2018, is a year younger than Blackmon.
 Pollock hits right-handed, Blackmon lefty.
 Pollock plays center field quite well, Blackmon … not quite as well.
 They share thin air — the Rockies’ obviously notorious among teams that are scared to sign free agent hitters leaving Colorado because they simply can’t predict how he will translate into a new environment.
 It’s almost like being traded before free agency to prove oneself could be a blessing.